FAQ – Collision Data

 What is the collision data used for?

-Every year on Gloucestershire’s roads, there are more than 1000 personal injury road traffic accidents, resulting in approximately 1500 casualties.
+Every year on Gloucestershire’s roads, there are around 1000 personal injury road traffic collisions, resulting in a similar number of casualties.

 How do I find National Casualty Statistics?